-A school building consisted of 6 classrooms, an offices, three sets of toilets and a deep well equipped with hand pump financed by the Education Quality Reform in Afghanistan (EQRA) Project under the Citizens’ Charter National Priority Program of the Ministry of Rural Rehabilitation and Development (MRRD/CCNPP) has recently been completed and handed over to the Education Directorate in Zabul province
+KABUL: A 400-meter irrigation canal project funded by the Citizens’ Charter National Priority Program of the Ministry of Rural Rehabilitation and Development (MRRD/CCNPP) has recently been completed in Zabul province.

-Meanwhile, a total of 2,267 labor days have been created for both local skilled and unskilled laborers during the implementation of the school building project.
+Taking the employment generation and economic recovery into consideration, a total of 900 labor days have been created for both skilled and unskilled local laborers during the canal project implementation.